LethalCompanyCommunity/ModdingWiki/docs/dev/apis/lethallib/custom-enemies/unity.md

 - MonoMod.Utils.dll
 :::

-Also, you would probably normally want to add `BepInEx.Harmony.dll` too from the same location, but it causes Unity to crash when building asset bundles, so we don't add it.
-But we don't seem to need that file anyways for making our asset bundle.
-If you know why this is, please tell about it!
+It seems that `BepInEx.Harmony.dll` causes Unity to crash, so we don't include it.

 We also depend on LethalLib by Evaisa (which is already included in the project), and it depends on MMHOOK, so you need to run the game once with MMHOOK so these dll files are generated:
 ::: details List of MMHOOK DLLs